 “Do you remember that time mom let us have ice cream four days in a row?
 That was the best!”

 There are still days left on the calendar that say it’s summer.
-Revisit that bucket list, put activities down on the calendar, ask your kids what they still want to do, or maybe even ask them what they want to do again?
+Revisit that bucket list, and put activities down on the calendar, ask your kids what they still want to do, or maybe even ask them what they want to do again?

 Throw out your plans for a day and ask your kids what they want to do, and really listen to them.